Multi-task learning via robust regularized clustering with non-convex group penalties: Application to real datasets

-For the school data, by setting $\lambda_{2}=1000$, we obtained the homogeneous pattern in Figure \ref{school_parameters}(\subref{school_meanU}).
-From Figure \ref{school_outlier_prob}, 2nd, 28th, 66th, 76th, and 83rd tasks were detected with a rate greater than 0.4.
+For the school data, we obtained the homogeneous pattern in Figure \ref{school_parameters}(\subref{school_meanU}).
+The school data have been considered rather homogeneous in some studies (\cite{Bakker2003-tp}; \cite{Evgeniou2005-it}).
+Thus, this result would be reasonable and shows that MTLRRC can consistently estimate cluster structure even when the true number of underlying clusters is one.
+From Figure \ref{school_outlier_prob}, the 2nd, 28th, 66th, 76th, and 83rd tasks were detected with a rate greater than 0.3.
 In addition, these tasks show larger values in $\bm{o}_{m}$ than other tasks from Figure \ref{school_parameters}(\subref{school_meanO}).
 For the regression coefficients in Figure \ref{school_parameters}(\subref{school_meanW}), although these tasks share many characteristics with other tasks, some regression coefficients have different characteristics.
 For example, the regression coefficients for $76$th and $83$rd tasks of $16$th feature have, respectively, relatively large and small values that are much different from other tasks.